What is a genuine dispute certificate?

 You disagree with this and pursue the matter to conciliation.

-The conciliator then provides the parties with the genuine dispute certificate.
+The matter fails to resolve by way of agreement during the conciliation process and the conciliator then provides the parties with the genuine dispute certificate.

 What’s next after a genuine dispute certificate has been issued?